Luminous-Journey/Next-mover/README.md

 The only file required to make it work is the [next_clicker.py](https://github.com/Luminous-Journey/Next-mover/blob/master/Next%20mover/next_clicker.py)
 Dependencies are
-- skicit-image
+- PySimpleGUI
 - numpy
+- Pillow
 - pyautogui
 - keyboard
-- pysimplegui
-- windows
+- opencv-python

+a requirments.txt will be included somewhere